NengChiehChang/Diff-in-Diff/README.md

-# The file, Algorithm.R, contains the DMLDiD algorithm for researchers who just want to apply DMLDiD to their data sets.
+# The file, Algorithm.R, contains the DMLDiD algorithm for repeated cross sections using Lasso and Logit Lasso.
 # The rest of files are replication files for tables and figures in the paper.